se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 ### Cross platform support

-C# is built on the .NET framework and has cross platform support extended by the [Mono project](https://www.mono-project.com/), and similarly the complete runtime implementation from open source [CoreCL](https://github.com/dotnet/coreclr).
+C# is built on the .NET framework and has [cross platform](https://en.wikipedia.org/wiki/Cross-platform_software "In computing, cross-platform software (also multi-platform software or platform-independent software) is computer software that is implemented on multiple computing platforms.") support extended by the [Mono project](https://www.mono-project.com/), and similarly the complete runtime implementation from open source [CoreCL](https://github.com/dotnet/coreclr).
 As Mono supports many platforms such as Windows, MacOS, Linux and even PlayStation 4, users can build for many platforms.
 C# is also used by the Unity Game Engine, which has high cross-platform support for game developers.